 Currently, Mr. Braun is litigating the following notable matters:

 - Iran Beirut Bombing Litigation: Cohen Milstein is representing the victims and family members of victims in the 1983 Beirut Marine Barracks bombing, the deadliest act of terrorism against Americans prior to September 11, 2001.
 Mr. Braun manages all aspects of this litigation, which has resulted in judgments amounting to more than $942 million against the government of Iran.

 - Iraq Hostage Spouses Litigation: Cohen Milstein is representing the spouses of 30 Americans held hostage by former Iraq President Saddam Hussein during the Gulf War in 1990.
 After toppling Saddam Hussein’s regime, the United States settled the hostage spouses’ legal claims with Iraq, but has refused to compensate the hostage spouses out of the resulting settlement fund.
 Cohen Milstein alleges that these actions by the United States are a taking without just compensation in violation of the Fifth Amendment of the U.S. Constitution.

-- Inmate Calling Services Provider Litigation: Cohen Milstein is on the executive committee in several nationwide class action lawsuits alleging that the providers of inmate calling services have charged inmates and their families unjust and unreasonable rates in violation of the Federal Communications Act and various state laws.
+- Inmate Calling Services Provider Litigation: Cohen Milstein is on the Executive Committee in several nationwide class action lawsuits alleging that the providers of inmate calling services have charged inmates and their families unjust and unreasonable rates in violation of the Federal Communications Act and various state laws.